 Often there are times when we investors need to liquidate or encash our holdings in mutual funds owing to a personal financial emergency or to invest in a better investment scheme.

-The exit from the mutual fund scheme is called the mutual fund redemption.
-This can be done very easily in parts (specific units) or can be exited wholly.
+The exit from the mutual fund scheme is called mutual fund redemption.
+This can be done in parts (specific units) or can be exited wholly.